Want to know how to write an article on Google Docs. Google Docs is a writing, drafting, and editing tool that improves your productivity?

 Basic keyboard Shortcuts and Tips

-In this section, we will discuss some basic shortcuts and tips that will dramatically improve your productivity.
+In this section, we discuss basic shortcuts and tips that will dramatically improve your productivity.

 I will be covering only the commonly used Google Docs shortcuts you can access the full list from toolbar Help > Keyboard Shortcuts or using Ctrl+/ shortcut.